SCullman/BC-Expand/readme.md

 # Business Central: Navigation in Webservices and API
 This is a spike project to explore both the REST Webservices and the new custom API of Business Central.
-My interest here is especially in the O-Data navigation features.
+My interest here is especially in the OData navigation features.
 I would like to query whole entity trees with only a single call using $expand.
-The [documentation](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/webservices/use-containments-associations) I have found so far on the subject is extremely scarce and also outdated.

 ## Setup
 ### A simple relation beween contacts